-Written by Ryan on Wednesday the 21st of March 2018.
+Written by Active Minds on Wednesday the 21st of March 2018.

 As we start to age it is natural that we begin to become more aware of our, and our loved ones, physical and mental health.
 We may start attempting to spot signs of aging and illness, and, as one of the fastest growing diseases in the elderly, the most common concern is dementia.